Nuclear Power in the United Kingdom

 Following this there were several expressions of interest in buying Horizon: first was Rosatom directly with a view to using VVER-1200 reactors, then China's State Nuclear Power Technology Corporation (SNPTC) with Toshiba, which became a Westinghouse-SNPTC bid with Exelon.
 An Areva-CGNPC bid was announced, using the EPR, but then withdrawn, and finally Hitachi Ltd bid with a view to building the GE-Hitachi Advanced Boiling Water Reactor (ABWR).
 Rosatom subsequently said that it was prepared to build western-design reactors in UK initially, pending design certification of VVER types.
 Meanwhile some work continued on the two sites.

-In October 2012 the £696 million Hitachi bid was accepted.
-It planned to build two or three of the 1380 MWe (gross) ABWR units at each site, and in April 2013 applied to ONR for Generic Design Assessment (GDA), which is expected to take until the end of 2017.
-Site works will begin 12-18 months before then, and full construction about 2019.
+In October 2012 the £696 million Hitachi bid was accepted, making Horizon a 100% subsidiary of Hitachi Ltd. It planned to build two or three of the 1380 MWe (gross) ABWR units at each site, and in April 2013 applied to ONR for Generic Design Assessment (GDA), which is expected to take until the end of 2017.
+Site works would begin 12-18 months before then, and full construction possibly from 2019.
 In December 2013 Hitachi said it plans two units at each site.
 As with the EPR design, the ONR will work with overseas regulators on assessment of the UK ABWR.
 (Another ABWR unit is planned for Visaginas in Lithuania, and several have been operating in Japan.)

 In December 2013 the government signed a cooperation agreement with Hitachi and Horizon “to promote external financing” for the Wylfa Newydd project under the 2012 UK Guarantee Scheme for infrastructure, with a view to a guarantee by the end of 2016 similar to that for Hinkley Point.